JonatasViscaino/100-days-of-code-Python/README.md

-# 100-days-of-code-Python
+# 100 Days of Code - Python Projects

-These projects are based on the course of App Brewery (https://appbrewery.com/) - 100 Days of Python Coding Bootcamp by Angela Yu.
+Welcome to my GitHub repository featuring projects inspired by the "100 Days of Python Coding Bootcamp" course by Angela Yu from
+<a href="https://appbrewery.com/">App Brewery</a>.

+## About:
+This repository contains a collection of Python projects completed during the "100 Days of Python" coding journey.
+Each project is organized into specific folders, making it easy to explore and understand the code.
+The course provided a structured and hands-on approach to learning Python, and these projects showcase the practical application of the concepts covered.

+## Contact:
-All projects can be found in their specific folders and if you have any questions, feel free to contact me.
+If you have any questions, feedback, or just want to connect, feel free to reach out to me.
+I'm here to help and discuss anything related to these projects.

-Thank you.
+Thank you for visiting!

-Jonatas Rodriguez
+**Jonatas Rodriguez**